ikiapps/detectSilence/README.md

 This project is somewhat experimental since Mac command line tools do not yet have full support for linking external frameworks.
 The libraries for Swift still cannot be statically linked.
 Anything else containing Swift code cannot be built as a static framework.
 If a framework containing Swift code is linked, an external source of the Swift libraries must be provided.
 Thus, there is a high barrier to writing Swift scripts with RxSwift, but it is one that can be overcome.

+The choice to use reactive programming for this script was made due to the streaming nature of processing files and handling of audio data as streams.
+I had this dream where everything is a stream.

-I will cover more aspects of Reactive Programming in a future tutorial.
+I will cover more aspects of reactive programming in a future tutorial.

 ## Usage